 - Many seniors have some kind of vision impairment: if you’re one of them make sure lighting is adequate in the bathroom that will help you to notice tripping hazards.

-- Place commonly used items, such as soap, shower gel, shampoo, within reach.
+- Place commonly used items, such as soap, shower gel, and shampoo, within reach.

 - Install a medical alert button close to the tub or purchase a waterproof medical alert watch.
 We have a comprehensive guide on how to choose the best one.